• Skip to main content

 I bumped into this exercise when I signed up for an online writing workshop to help me find my voice.
 Allison Fallon, with Find Your Voice, sent out daily writing prompts to my inbox.
 This one in particular made a huge impression.

-I wanted to write a book about the journey my family and I had taken across country in a camper, but didn’t know how to find my voice.
+I wanted to write a book about the journey my family and I took across the country in a camper, but I didn’t know how to find my voice.
 Something about organizing my life into boxes and then pulling those moments out and expounding on them released something in me.
 You can read our story in my book, Water Walkers.

 This exercise is based on the original poem I Am From by George Ella Lyon.
 I am not including it because I am including my own.